apsocarras/cloud-build-function-template/README.md

 *[Cloud Build](https://cloud.google.com/build/docs)* is managed CI/CD service on GCP and serves as an alternative deployment method to GitHub Actions, which can also publish to Cloud Functions.
 Cloud Build can be incorporated into CI/CD workflows with other checks via GitHub Actions (as is demo'd in this template).

+*[Terraform](https://www.terraform.io/)* is a declarative infrastructure-as-code tool I *should* have utilized rather than struggle with the inconsistently-documented GCP SDKs.

 Before attempting to use the template, first ensure that you have the prerequisites checked off (see ***Prerequisites***).

 ### 1. Create a new local project